elusivecodes/FyreLoader/README.md

 **Has Namespace**

-Check if a namespace exists.
+Determine whether a namespace exists.

 - `$prefix` is a string representing the namespace prefix.